AuthorizeNet/inperson-sdk-ios/README.md

 [an captureOnlyWithRequest:request];
 ```

-ï Capture the transaction which is previously authorised
+* Capture the transaction which is previously authorised

 ```smalltalk
 CreditCardType *creditCardType = [CreditCardType creditCardType];